vocabotics/codeforward/README.md

 This project contains Python scripts for monitoring specific file types in a directory, concatenating their contents into a single HTML file, and uploading this file to an SFTP server every 10 seconds.
 Additionally, the scripts host the HTML file on a local HTTP server.

+Note this is a pretty dirty was of doing things.
+It is suggested this is not used unmonitored.

 The files are designed to be used with ChatGPT Plugin - Web Requests by @JD_2020

 Documents: